roneetsingh/COVID-19-Resources/README.md

 Admins can do the following:

-- Login or logout to the admin panel
+- Login or logout to the admin panel.
 - View all the information stored in the database.
 They can view/add/edit/delete resources and volunteers.

 Volunteers can do the following:

-- Login or logout to the admin panel as a volunteer
+- Login or logout to the admin panel as a volunteer.
 - View all the information stored in the database.
 They can view/add/edit/delete resources and add volunteers.

 ## Database

- - MySQL database is used to store resource(s) details.
+ - MySQL database is used to store resource(s) and their details.

 ## Run